Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 ## Aileron-Spoiler Control and Stabilator Control Feel and Trim Systems

-The Aileron-Spoiler Control System and the Stabilator Control System both offer trim following; the former through a screwjack actuator, the latter using a servo directed by the AFCS.
+The Aileron-Spoiler Control System and the Stabilator Control System both offer trim following; the former through a screw jack actuator, the latter using a servo directed by the AFCS.
 These functions cause the stick to position relative to the current trim and autopilot position when the crew member in control goes "hands off".
 It is therefore advisable to maneuver the stick to the same